 How can I get more sleep?

 In college, it’s going to be tough to find time to sleep.
 However, there are ways to make your sleep schedule more manageable.
 Firstly, you want to make sure you actually have a sleep schedule.
 If your sleep plan is simply just to fall asleep when you seriously can’t consume anymore coffee or 5 hour energies, you’re not doing it right.
 Getting things done earlier in the day is going to help tremendously.
-Finish your studying before you run off to your clubs, sports, etc.
+Finish your studying before you run off to your clubs, sports, etc. Make sure you checkout sleeping patches that have melatonin.

 It has a lot to do with how you manage your time, so don’t miss precious opportunities in your daily schedule to study.
 I find that setting a time when I drop everything and just go to bed really helps.
 That doesn’t mean that I stay up until that time every single night, but if im out at a party, or doing some serious studying, I will leave what im doing and hit the sacks.